NontoxicPrint.com

 WARNING: ODORLESS THINNERS - DON'T JUST READ THE LABEL

 The petroleum industry has been marketing odorless thinners and solvents as a safe alternative to conventional mineral spirits.
 As a consequence, many artists, print studios and commercial printers may be using certain products in the belief that the absence of a strong odor is a guarantee of safety.
-This reasonable assumption is often "confirmed" by the manufacturer's use of "safe" terminology and imagery on the can.
+This reasonable assumption is often 'confirmed' by the manufacturer's use of 'safe' terminology and imagery on the can.
 Many of these products can be just as harmful as the strong-smelling VOCs, and may contain powerful neurotoxins - something which may not be explicit in the labeling.

 BEST PRACTICE: CHECK THE MSDS